 Located just north of Shanklin, Sandown isn’t particularly hard to find.
 Should you want a helping hand when it comes to directions, though, here’s how to get to Sandown from each of our parks’ locations.

-Sandown is only a short 20-minute car-ride away from Rookley Country Park.
+Sandown is only a short 20-minute car ride away from The Lakes Rookley.
 Start your journey on the main road/A3020 and continue down it until you reach Newport Road/A3056.
 Next, take the A3055 to Avenue Road/B3329; continue down this road until you reach the centre of Sandown.

 From Colwell Bay